 1927 - We held Everton to a 1-1 draw at Goodison Park with Dick Edmed netting our goal.

 We have twice won top-flight fixtures 4-0 at home on this day in history.

-1910 - Jack Parkinson struck a brace as we beat Bristol City, with Joseph Brough and James Harrop also on the scoresheet.
+1910 - Jack Parkinson struck a brace as we beat Bristol City, with Joseph Brough and Jimmy Harrop also on the scoresheet.

 1921 - Harry Chambers, Dick Forshaw and Tommy Lucas scored against Preston North End, with Harry Beadles converting a penalty.